Running Delegated Stake

 Step 3: Add Provider Metadata (Optional)

-To be featured on the staking dashboard, you will have to submit metadata about your provider via a GitHub pull request.
+To be featured on the staking dashboard, submit metadata about your provider via a GitHub pull request.
 You'll need to provide:

 - Provider name and description